 Tere Fa’ati (last Saturday in January) — traditionally-decorated trucks and buses require traffic to key websites close to Tahiti Nui.
 Also, parades, songs, dance, and food.

 Chinese Year (changeable, January/February) — influential Chinese minority (yet many others ) rejoice weekly or two more with parades, music, songs, and arts.
-Mainly in the temple at central Papeete.
+Mainly in the best time to travel to Tahiti.